mmoise/imdb/README.md

 * JAVA 8+
 * mvn

-### Prerequisites
-For your convenience the raw source files and the filtered files are already located in the code base and can be found in the `src/main/resources/imdb/` directory.
-The `original` folder contains the raw data from imdb and the `filtered` folder contains the filtered files containing only 2018 data.
-If you prefer to generate these files yourself then read the section titled `Filtering the source files`
 #### Filtering the source files
 The source files for the data can be found here: [https://datasets.imdbws.com/](https://datasets.imdbws.com/)<br/>
 You will need to download the below files